-A lot of SectionHiker readers contact me asking for advice about which ultralight shelter they should buy.
+A lot of SectionHiker readers contact me asking for advice about which ultralight tent or shelter they should buy.
 These purchases are almost always driven by weight reduction desires, but often in the absence of any considerations about the environmental conditions they need the tents or shelters to perform in, interior size, comfort, ease of pitch, or the need to learn better campsite selection and route planning skills.

 The widespread belief that you can “buy down” your gear weight by swapping a double-walled tent with a UL tent or shelter without a loss of comfort or the need to learn new skills is a myth and I’ve always found a high correlation between shelter weight (or lack thereof) and environmental specificity.
 When choosing an ultralight tent or shelter, it’s important to understand what conditions it will perform well in and those it won’t.
 The purpose of this post is to help illustrate the strengths of weaknesses of different tent and shelter types so you can understand your preferences and needs better.